angrycub/PlayHashiClusterGuide/B_Building_terraform-xenserver-provider.md

 ### Prerequisites

-* A workstation of the same type as the one you will use for runing Terraform with the following:
+* A workstation of the same type as the one you will use for running Terraform with the following:
 	* Go version ??
 	* [terraform-xenserver-provider](